amberwoll/startup/README.md

 There is a menu that allows access to each of the pages off to the right of the game at all times.
 Each page of the application shares a title, the logo of the game, with a magnifying glass.
 ## Using Each Technology
 ### Authentication
 The game with have a login page that requests a username and password.
 These will be necessary to save personal high scores and to show up on the leaderboard.
+If they have not logged in before, a register page is shown instead.
 ### Database Data
 High scores will be associated with a username and a high score.
 These will all be stored in a database and show up on the user's main game page if they are logged in.
+Users, after logging in, can view their previous scores.
 ### Websocket Data
 A list of high scores, with highest at the top, and usernames will constitute a leaderboard on the leaderboard section of the website.
 The top scorer's username and high score will also be featured on the main game section of the website.
+JavaScript sets each player's username with their high score and compares it against other user's data.
 ## Photos
 ![Home Page](/images/shadeseekerhome.png)